 The word Joy/Rejoice appears several times regarding Sukkot.
 In ancient Israel, the joy of Sukkot was so great that it became known simply as “the Feast”.
 Later it was known as Z’man Simchatenu – The Season of Our Joy.

 From an agricultural perspective in ancient Israel, Sukkot corresponded to the fruit harvest.
-Total joy would come after all the crops were harvested in the fall, and thereby receive sustenance and provision for the coming year from the Lord.
+Total joy would come after all the crops were harvested in the autumn, and thereby receive sustenance and provision for the coming year from the Lord.
 For this reason, Sukkot is also referred to as Hag Ha’Asif – the Feast of Ingathering.

-From a spiritual perspective, Sukkot corresponds to the joy of knowing your sins were forgiven (during Yom Kippur), and also recalls God’s miraculous provision and care after the deliverance from bondage in Egypt.
+From a spiritual perspective, Sukkot corresponds to the joy of knowing your sins were forgiven (during Yom Kippur), and also recalls God’s miraculous provision and care, after the deliverance from bondage in Egypt.
 Prophetically, Sukkot anticipates the coming kingdom of Yeshua wherein all the nations shall come up to Jerusalem to worship the Lord during the Feast (Zech.
 14:16).
 Today Sukkot is a time to remember God’s sheltering presence and provision for us for the start of the New Year.
 In light of the work of Yeshua, our High Priest, we now have access to the Heavenly Temple of God.

 In biblical times, Sukkot was considered the most important of all the holidays.
 It is one of the three required festivals of the Lord.